 The Gokyo Ri or Gokyo Lakes Trek is a less frequent trekking route in the Everest region, which is considered an alternative to the classic Everest Base Camp Trek.
-Instead, Gokyo Ri Trek takes us through the Namche Bazaar but still affords an insight into the local villages, rugged trails, and impressive snow-capped mountains.
-The Gokyo Lakes Trek is one of the best treks in Nepal that will blow your mind and even trekkers who want to try something different in the Everest region.
+Instead, Gokyo Ri Trek takes us through the Namche Bazaar but still offers an insight into the local villages, rugged trails, and impressive snow-capped mountains.
+The Gokyo Lakes Trek is one of the best treks in Nepal that will blow your mind for trekkers who want to try something different in the Everest region.

-Trekking this route, of course, offers a lot of variety.
-You also get to wonder dazzling Gokyo Lakes, the massive Ngozumpa Glacier (the largest glacier in the Himalayas), and views through to Everest as well as other 8,000 meters plus mountains from the top of Gokyo Ri (Lhotse, Makalu, and Cho Oyu).
+Trekking this route, of course, offers a lot of diversities.
+You also get to wonder at dazzling Gokyo Lakes, the massive Ngozumpa Glacier (the largest glacier in the Himalayas), views through to Everest, and other 8,000 meters plus mountains from the top of Gokyo Ri (Lhotse, Makalu, and Cho Oyu).
 Many trekkers claim that the view from Gokyo Ri is far better than the iconic Kala Patthar.
-For those who’d like to walk in the Everest region, the Gokyo Lakes and Gokyo Ri Trek is free from physical stress when they reach Everest base camp or cross high passes in the vicinity.
+For those who’d like to walk in the Everest region, the Gokyo Lake and Gokyo Ri Trek are free from physical stress when they reach Everest base camp or cross high passes.

 Gokyo Ri Trek begins with a scenic trip from Kathmandu to Lukla, one of the world’s scariest airports.
-The route goes all the way into the Gokyo Valley to famous Sherpa villages such as Phakding, Namche, and Dole.
-You can also expand Gokyo Lakes Trek via Everest Base Camp if you have some additional days.
+Then, the route goes into the Gokyo Valley to famous local villages such as Phakding, Namche, and Dole.
+You can also expand Gokyo Lakes Trek via Everest Base Camp if you have a few days.

 Highlights Of Gokyo Ri Trek

 11 Days Gokyo Lakes Trek Outline itinerary

-Note: Extra days require if the journey expands to if trekking to Everest Base Camp or Renjo – La Pass).
+Note: Extra days require if the journey expands to trekking to Everest Base Camp or Renjo – La Pass).

 |Days||Itinerary||Altitude in Meters||Walking Duration|